Content Writer at SocialBee

 1. Bluesky is a decentralized social network

-Bluesky is a decentralized social media platform that gives users more control over their data and interactions.
-In a decentralized system, control isn’t held by one central company (like X or Meta), but rather distributed among users and different servers.
-This allows people to make more decisions about how their data is used and how they engage with the platform.
+Bluesky is a decentralized social media platform, enabling users to have more control over their data, interactions, and content moderation preferences.
+In a decentralized system, control isn’t held by one centralized network (like X or Meta), but rather distributed among users and different servers.

-For example, on Bluesky:
+For example, on the Bluesky social platform:

 - Users can select or create their own servers (known as “instances”) with specific rules and communities.